algorandfoundation/beaker/blog/blog.md

 ## Source Maps

-Getting a `pc` line returned from an algod error message meant you had to assemble, then disassemble your TEAL contract to find the corresponding TEAL line that caused the error.
-Even then, the names and formatting are mangled in the process so it is challenging to identify exactly where you were in your program.
+Getting a `pc` returned from an algod error message meant you had disassemble your binary teal program to find the TEAL line it might be associated to.
+Even then, the names and formatting is mangled in the process making it challenging to identify exactly where you were in your program.

 You can now compile TEAL with the `sourcemap` flag [enabled](https://developer.algorand.org/docs/rest-apis/algod/v2/#post-v2tealcompile).
 The resulting map comes back according to [this spec](https://sourcemaps.info/spec.html) and can be decoded with any of the SDKs using the new `SourceMap` object.

-This means you can associate a `pc` directly to the source TEAL line with all the familiar names and formatting you're used to looking at.
+This means you can associate a `pc` directly to the _source_ TEAL line, with all the familiar names and formatting you're used to looking at.

 # Hello Beaker